Read for Fun, Learn for Life

 As we review the story’s scenes and symbols in tangible, active ways, we can see those kids’ eyes widen with comprehension.
 Things they didn’t understand while reading are becoming clear.
 By the end, they can’t wait to go home and read that book again!

-“I don’t know what happened in there,” said the mom of one uncertain reader, “but now he wants to read everything written by that author, and sign up for every other book you’re ‘doing’.”
+“I don’t know what happened in there,” said the mom of one uncertain reader, “but now he wants to read everything written by that author, and sign up for every workshop!”

 That happens a lot!
 When kids read for fun and learn by doing, good things happen.